tezos/tezos-mirror/docs/developer/contributing.rst

   - Isolate complicated parts of your patch in their own commits.
   - Put simple, non-controversial commits first.
-For instance: commits which fix typos, improve documentation, or are simple enough that we may want to merge them even without the rest of the merge request.
+For instance: commits that fix typos, improve documentation, or are simple enough that we may want to merge them even without the rest of the merge request.
     Even better put them in a separate MR which can be merged easily.